Atypon-OpenSource/manuscripts-track-changes-plugin/README.md

 ### Actions

 Actions are used to access/set transaction meta fields.
+I don't think you ever would need to use other than `TrackChangesAction.skipTrack` but they are all exposed, nonetheless.

 ```ts
 export type TrackChangesActionParams = {